OIDC

 Introduction

-OpenID Connect (OIDC) is an identity protocol built on top of OAuth 2.0 that provides secure authentication and authorization.
-It allows users to securely log in to various services while service providers can simultaneously access verified identity information.
-The following article describes how to set up OpenID Connect (OIDC) in Relution using Microsoft Azure.
+OpenID Connect (OIDC) is an identity protocol built on top of OAuth 2.0 that enables secure authentication and authorization for web and mobile applications.
+It allows users to log in securely to various services while enabling service providers to access verified identity information.
+This guide describes how to configure OpenID Connect in Relution using Microsoft Azure as the identity provider.

 Settings in Relution